The ratio that indicates the light gathering ability of a lens

-The f in f-stop is the focal length of the lens.
-The focal length of the lens divided by the diameter of the aperture is the f-stop.
-It is also called an f-number.
-When it is written f/8, this means the aperture diameter is 1/8th the focal length. f/8 on a 45mm lens means that the diameter of the aperture is 45/8, or 5.6mm.
+The “f” in f-stop (or f-number) stands for the focal length of the lens.
+The focal length of the lens divided by the diameter of the aperture is the f-stop: for example, f/8 means the aperture diameter is 1/8th the focal length. f/8 on a 45mm lens means that the diameter of the aperture is 45/8, or 5.6mm.

 2 2.8 4 5.6 8 11 16 22

-Although these numbers may seem irregular, each of the numbers in this sequence (each stop) represents a halving to the right, or doubling to the left, of the aperture area and therefore the amount of light from its immediate neighbour.
+Although the numbers seem irregular, each of the stops represents a halving to the right, or doubling to the left, of the aperture area, and therefore volume of light, from its immediate neighbour.